Nicholas Cunliffe-Lister, 3rd Earl of Swinton

-Nicholas John Cunliffe-Lister, 3rd Earl of Swinton (4 September 1939 – 21 March 2021), styled Nicholas Cunliffe-Lister from 1974 to 2006, was a British peer.
+Nicholas John Cunliffe-Lister, 3rd Earl of Swinton (4 September 1939 – 21 March 2021), styled the Hon.
+Nicholas Cunliffe-Lister from 1955 to 2006, was a British peer.

 The younger grandson of the first Earl, he became Earl of Swinton on the death of his older brother, the 2nd Earl, on 26 March 2006.
-Their father, Major Hon.
+Their father, Major the Hon.
 John Yarburgh Cunliffe-Lister, the son and heir of Philip Cunliffe-Lister, 1st Earl of Swinton, had been killed in action in 1943.

 Family

 Swinton's first wife was the Hon.
 Elizabeth Susan Whitelaw, eldest daughter of the 1st Viscount Whitelaw, whom he married in 1966.
 She was appointed Lord Lieutenant of the East Riding of Yorkshire in July 2005.

 He had two sons and one daughter by his first wife: